Radio AGN feedback sustains quiescence only in a minority of massive galaxies: HI in galaxy

-The kinematic properties and morphology of the HI gas can help us to understand the origin of the cold gas in quenched galaxies.
-If the HI gas is accreted after the host galaxies are quenched, it is expected that the HI gas will exhibit irregularities or a kinematic misalignment with the stellar component.
-The ATLAS$^{3D}$ HI survey\cite{Serra2012} presented a HI survey of a volume-limited sample of 166 local early-type ATLAS$^{3D}$ galaxies.
+The ATLAS$^{3D}$ HI survey (\cite{Serra2012}) presented a HI survey of a volume-limited sample of 166 local early-type ATLAS$^{3D}$ galaxies.
 Each galaxy was observed for 12 hours using the Westerbork Synthesis Radio Telescope(WSRT).
 Of 166 galaxies, 53 galaxies are detected.
-The stellar masses of these galaxies are calculated based on their K-band luminosities using the method presented in the ref.\cite{Cappellari2013}.
-We adopted the SFRs\cite{Kokusho2017} estimated by fitting the infrared SED from AKARI, WISE and 2MASS.
-The SFR for NGC 2594 is taken from another catalog\cite{Leroy2019}.
-A large fraction of these galaxies are satellite galaxies located within massive groups and clusters, such as the Virgo cluster\cite{Serra2012}.
-Therefore, the HI gas of certain RFI-Q galaxies may be removed by environmental effects.
+The stellar masses of these galaxies are calculated based on their K-band luminosities using the method presented in \cite{Cappellari2013}.
+We adopted the SFRs (\cite{Kokusho2017}) estimated by fitting the infrared SED from AKARI, WISE and 2MASS.
+The SFR for NGC 2594 is taken from another catalog (\cite{Leroy2019}).
+A large fraction of these galaxies are satellite galaxies located within massive groups and clusters, such as the Virgo cluster (\cite{Serra2012}).
+Therefore, the HI gas of the RFI-Q galaxies may be removed by environmental effects.
 We thus selected gas-rich quiescent galaxies, for which the environmental effect is expected to be weak, to represent RFI-Q galaxies.
-Only seven galaxies are quenched ($\log sSFR<-11$) and possess a substantial amount of HI gas ($\log M_{\rm HI}/M_\star>-1.5$).
+Only seven galaxies are quenched ($\log \rm{sSFR}<-11$) and possess a substantial amount of HI gas ($\log M_{\rm HI}/M_\star>-1.5$).
 These galaxies include NGC 6798, NGC 2594, NGC 2685, NGC 5173, UCG 09519, NGC 5582 and NGC 3073.
 Among them, NGC 6798, NGC 2685 and NGC 5582 were observed with WSRT for 108 hours per galaxy in follow-up observations.
-Recently, Yang et al.\cite{YangM2024} performed a detailed dynamical modeling on the stellar component and the HI gas for these galaxies and found that their HI velocity fields can be well fitted by rotational velocity fields.
-We thus adopted the kinematic data provided by Serra et al. and Yang et al. Serra et al. identified distinct signs of misalignment between the rotational axes of HI gas and stellar components in the first five galaxies.
-In the last one, complex morphology and unsettled kinematics for HI gas was noted.
-Yang et al. corroborated these findings, and, intriguingly, their detailed modeling also detected a considerable misalignment in NGC 5528.
-Thus, among the seven galaxies, five show evident misalignment signals, one presents an irregular morphology, and one remains uncertain, supporting that the HI gas in the RFI-Q galaxies is accreted post-quenching.
-Except for the first, all of them lie in the SDSS region.
-We applied our AI method to their optical images and found that all of them are classified as RFI galaxies.
-Moreover, all seven galaxies have an HI size apparently larger than that of the stellar component\cite{Serra2012}.
-It hints that the newly accreted gas has large angular momentum.
+Recently, \cite{YangM2024} performed a detailed dynamical modeling on the stellar component and the HI gas for these galaxies and found that their HI velocity fields can be well fitted by rotational velocity fields.
+We thus adopted the kinematic data provided by Serra et al. and Yang et al.